 About the ship

-The compact size of MS Carmen means it’s easy to find your way about and to make friends.
+The compact size of Saga River cruise's MS Carmen means it’s easy to find your way about and to make friends.
 You can relax on the partially-covered sun deck or in the small library, or browse the boutique.
 Enjoy drinks and the panoramic riverside views in the lounge bar.

-In the restaurant you can tuck in to delicious buffet breakfasts and three-course lunches and waiter-served four-course dinners with a choice of main course.
+In the MS Carmen's restaurant you can tuck in to delicious buffet breakfasts and three-course lunches, with waiter-served four-course dinners offering a choice of main course.
 The cabins are comfortably furnished with an ensuite shower and WC, air conditioning, cupboard space and a desk with a mirror.
 They also have a telephone, television, safe and a hairdryer.
-Upper deck cabins have opening, floor-to-ceiling windows and Juliet balconies.
+Upper deck cabins on the MS Carmen have opening, floor-to-ceiling windows and Juliet balconies.
 Some Middle deck cabins (216 to 240) have opening windows.
 Other cabins on the Main deck and all cabins on the Lower deck have non-opening windows.

-There is a lift to all decks.
+There is a lift to all decks on board the Saga river cruise's MS Carmen.
 Wi-Fi is available throughout the ship, although can be patchy depending on your location.

 Officers & crew